xuperdata/mesatee-core-standalone/README.md

 # mesatee-core-standalone
 A standalone mesatee-core aims to provide a lightweight, efficient TCP-based RPC library with remote attestation integrated, ported from [incubator-teaclave](https://github.com/apache/incubator-teaclave).

-Now we provide a very easy-to-use approach for you to write your own trusted application powered by [TEESDK](https://github.com/xuperdata/teesdk) and [XuperChain](https://github.com/xuperchain/xuperchain).
+Now we provide a very easy-to-use approach for you to write your own trusted application based on [TEESDK](https://github.com/xuperdata/teesdk) and [XuperChain](https://github.com/xuperchain/xuperchain).

 # Quick Start